Need a reference of things to do when your child is sick? Make caring for sick kids much easier with this helpful checklist.

 I found the best way to encourage my kids to drink water is by allowing them to carry a sippy cup throughout the day.
 They were more willing to drink out of it—and frequently too—than a regular water cup.

 You may even want to offer a sippy cup of water at night.
 If your child is old enough to reach for a sippy cup, she could drink it at night when she has a dry throat or a coughing fit.
 Even if she doesn’t reach for it herself, having it near her bed gives you quick access to offer it.

 7. Don’t give a lot of food (and offer blank ones)

-I always forgot that my sick kids were in no mood to eat, and ended up offering them the same meals I made for myself.
+I always forgot that my sick kids had zero appetite and ended up offering them the same meals I made for myself.
 And I wonder why they kept vomiting!

 8. Encourage your child to nap